Hawthorn Community Consolidated School District 73: History

-As of 2011, Hawthorn Aspen Elementary School and Hawthorn Townline Elementary school offer a dual-language program in only Spanish.
+As of 2011, Hawthorn Aspen Elementary School and Hawthorn Townline Elementary School offer a dual-language program in only Spanish.
 They are optional schools within the district.
 Children who do not attend these will not receive language learning until 7th grade.
-Children who do attend these schools will be given an advanced Spanish course in 6th grade instead of a Writing course.
+Children who attend these schools will be given an advanced Spanish course in 6th grade instead of a Writing course.
 By about 2012, while formerly a single classroom in each building, the dual language program since became its own cohesive building called the School of Dual Language, housed at Townline Elementary, which provides at least 50% of instruction in Spanish.

 In 2012, the district piloted full-day kindergarten in two of its elementary schools, which previously had separate half-day morning and afternoon kindergarten classes.
-The district permanently began full-time kindergarten districtwide in the 2015-16 school year, along with other restructuring such as the elimination of the choice school system (with the exception of the School of Dual Language).
+The district permanently began full-time kindergarten districtwide in the 2015-16 school year, along with other restructuring such as the elimination of the choice school system (except for the School of Dual Language).

-In 2017, the district began working to expand the dual language program into middle schools, and the program is now located at the School of Dual Languagefor students in grades K-5, and at both Middle School North and Middle School South for students in grades 6-8.
+In 2017, the district began working to expand the dual language program into middle schools, and the program is now located at the School of Dual Language for students in grades K-5, and at both Middle School North and Middle School South for students in grades 6-8.

 In August 2020, the Hawthorn School for Young Learners opened, a new kindergarten building, taking students from all elementary schools except the School of Dual Language, and opened its doors to in-person students in January 2021.

 After discussions beginning in April 2020, school hours for kindergarten and above were extended starting in the 2023-24 school year to 7 hours per day, from the previous 6 hours 15 minutes for elementary schoolers and 6 hours 30 minutes for middle schoolers.